ResilienceCon 2021 Call for Submissions

 Life Paths Promising Scholar Award.
 We are offering 4 scholarships for presentations that focus on under-served or marginalized communities.
-Scholarships include conference registration and 2 nights’ lodging at the Scarritt-Bennett center (dorm-style lodging).
+Scholarships include conference registration.
 Eligibility is limited to current students (graduate and undergraduate), post-baccalaureate fellows, and post-doctoral fellows.
 Click here to to apply for a Promising Scholar Award.

 Life Paths Promising Advocate Award.
 We are also offering 4 scholarships for advocates who are (1) currently working at a non-profit organization serving people/communities who are historically underserved or have experienced violence, marginalization, or distress, and (2) 7 years or fewer professional experience in the field.
-Scholarships include conference registration and 2 nights’ lodging at the Scarritt-Bennett center (dorm-style lodging).
+Scholarships include conference registration.
 Click here to apply for a Promising Advocate Award.

 Exhibitor & Sponsorship Opportunities

-We will be offering the opportunity for advocates and other service providers to have booths at ResilienceCon 2021, helping to create networks between researchers and advocates.
+We will be offering the opportunity for advocates and other service providers to have provide digital materials to attendees in lieu of physical booths at ResilienceCon 2021, helping to create networks between researchers and advocates.
 Other sponsorship opportunities will also be available.
 Please email lifepaths@lifepathsresearch.

 Conference Setting: Resilience Inside and Out

-We are working hard to add the technology necessary to hold an online “virtual” version of the conference for anyone who prefers to participate that way.
+We are working hard to add the technology necessary to hold an online “virtual” version of the conference for attendees.

 Chairs of ResilienceCon